MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/basic-mobility-security/set-up.md

      > Use a company Apple ID associated with an email account that will remain with your organization even if the user who manages the account leaves.
 Save this ID because you'll need to use the same ID when it's time to renew the certificate.

    - Selecione Criar um Certificado e aceite os Termos de Uso.
-   - Navegue até a solicitação de assinatura de certificado que você baixou para o computador do Microsoft 365 e selecioneUpload.
+   - Navegue até a solicitação de assinatura de certificado que você baixou para seu computador Microsoft 365 e selecioneUpload.
    - Download the APN certificate created by the Apple Push Certificate Portal to your computer.

      > [!TIP]
      > If you're having trouble downloading the certificate, refresh your browser.

-7. Volte para o Microsoft 365 e selecione **Next**.
+7. Volte para o Microsoft 365 e selecione **Próximo**.

 8. Browse to the APN certificate you downloaded from the Apple Push Certificates Portal.